serb1231/QR-Code-Reader/README.md

 <!-- Choose a meaningful title for your project -->
 # QR Code Reader in C++

-This project aim is to deliver a program capable of offering its users a seamless experience when dealing with QR Codes.
+This project's aim is to deliver a program capable of offering its users a seamless experience when dealing with QR Codes.
 It is possible to choose a file via a file explorer and if it is a QR Code to decode it.
-Another use case is encoding some text and save it as a QR Code.
+Another use case is encoding some text and saving it as a QR Code.

 ## Dependencies

-The project uses the following libraries
+To achieve this the project uses the following libraries:

 + doxygen version 1.9.2: A documentation generator for generating project documentation <br>
 + opencv version 4.5.5: A computer vision library for image processing and computer vision algorithms <br>